-- A Finalist in the Lawyers Weekly Partner of the Year Awards (2017 and 2018)
+- Lawyers Weekly, finalist in the Partner of the Year Awards for Tax (2017 and 2018)

 - Chambers Global, recognised as a leading lawyer for Tax (2013-2018)

-- Recognised as 'Best in Tax' at the Euromoney Australasian Business Women in Law Awards, 2013
+- Euromoney, recognised as 'Best in Tax' at the Australasian Business Women in Law Awards (2013)

 Betsy-Ann has been a member of the tax committee of the Law Council of Australia since 2002, and is involved in liaising with the Australian Tax Office (ATO) and Government in relation to tax policy and legislative reform.
 She has been involved in a number of Treasury Advisory Committees, including advising on: